avinash-mall/llamafile-streamlit/README.md

 ## Customization

-You can customize the system prompts and other settings through the sidebar in the Streamlit app.
+You can customize the system prompts and other settings through the settings.json and system_prompts.json.
 Adjust parameters like temperature, top_p, and others to tailor the model's behavior to your needs.

 ## Contributing